-Ventilation Source
+Outdoor Air Ventilation Source

-Applicability All HVAC zones

-Definition The source of ventilation for an HVAC system.
+Definition The source of outdoor air ventilation for an HVAC system.
 The choices are:

-• Natural (by operable openings)
+Natural (by operable openings)

 • Mechanical (by fan)

-Units List: Natural or Forced
+Units List: Natural or mechanical

-Input Restrictions As designed

-Baseline Building For residential units, set to same as proposed, for all other occupancies, set to mechanical
+Baseline Building Ventilation is set to mechanical for the baseline building is occupied

-Minimum Ventilation Rate
+Minimum Outdoor Air Ventilation Rate

-Applicability All HVAC zones

-Definition The minimum quantity of ventilation air that must be provided to the space when it is occupied
+Definition The minimum quantity of outdoor ventilation air that must be provided to the space when it baseline building designs.
+Except in the following conditions:

-Units cfm or cfm/ft
+Units cfm or cfm/ft2

-Input Restrictions As designed
+Baseline Building Minimum ventilation system outdoor air intake flow shall be the same for the proposed and authority or building official and will be less than the proposed design.

+• Demand control ventilation shall not be modeled in zones served by systems with outdoor air less than 3000 cfm and occupant density of 100 people per 1000 ft2 or less.

-Baseline Building Minimum ventilation system outdoor air intake flow shall be the same for the proposed and baseline building designs.
-However, if the minimum outdoor air intake flow in the proposed design is provided in excess of the amount required by the rating authority or building official, then the baseline building design shall be modeled to reflect the greater of that required by the rating authority or building official and will be less than the proposed design.
-Exceptions: kitchens and laboratory spaces.
+• If the minimum outdoor air intake flow in the proposed design is provided in excess of the amount required by the rating authority or building official, then the baseline building design shall be modeled to reflect the greater of that required by the rating

-For systems serving kitchens, the minimum outside air ventilation rate is the exhaust air

-ventilation rate minus available transfer air.
-Refer to building descriptor Kitchen Exhaust.
-For systems serving laboratories, refer to building descriptor Laboratory Exhaust.
+- For systems serving kitchens, the minimum outside air ventilation rate is the exhaust air ventilation rate minus available transfer air.
+Refer to building descriptor Kitchen Exhaust. - For systems serving laboratories, refer to building descriptor Laboratory Exhaust, Section 3.5.5.3. - When designing systems in accordance to Standard 62.1, Section 6.2, "Ventilation Rate Procedure".
+Refer to Section 3.5.5.5 of this document for requirements.

-Design Ventilation Rate and Schedule
+Design Outdoor Air Ventilation Rate and Schedule

-Design ventuation Rate and Schedule Applicability All HVAC zones Definition The quantity of ventilation air that is provided to the space for the specified thermal zone at maximum occupancy Units cfm or cfm/occupant Input Restrictions The outdoor air ventilation rate would be as designed.
-Outdoor air ventilation schedule for proposed building can be either of the two: a.
-As designed The outdoor air ventilation schedule follows the HVAC availability schedule.
+Definition The quantity of outdoor air ventilation that is provided to the space for the specified thermal zone at maximum occupancy

+Units cfm or cfm/occupant

+Input Restrictions The outdoor air ventilation rate would be as designed.

+Outdoor air ventilation schedule for proposed building can be either of the two:

+a.
+As designed

+The outdoor air ventilation schedule follows the HVAC availability schedule.
 In this case outdoor air isn't supplied during unoccupied times or during night cycling operation.

 Some proposed building designs might bring in ventilation air during unoccupied hours for night flush or economizer operation.
 Due to these reasons, an option for user input of schedule for outdoor air availability is provided.

-Baseline Building Same as proposed, except: a.
-When designing systems in accordance with ASHRAE Standard 62.1, Section 6.2, Ventilation Rate Procedure, where the proposed design has a zone air distribution effectiveness greater than 1.0, the baseline ventilation shall be calculated using the proposed design ventilation rate procedure calculation with the zone air distribution effectiveness changed to 1.0.
-Refer to Section 3.5.5.5 for details on the ventilation rate procedure. b.
-If the proposed design ventilation rate exceeds that required by the rating authority or building official, then the baseline design ventilation rate shall be only what is required by the rating authority or building official, whichever is greater.
+Baseline Building Same as proposed, except:

+- When designing systems in accordance with ASHRAE Standard 62.1, Section 6.2, Ventilation Rate Procedure, where the proposed design has a zone air distribution effectiveness greater than 1.0, the baseline ventilation shall be calculated using the proposed design ventilation rate procedure calculation with the zone air distribution effectiveness changed to 1.0.
+Refer to Section 3.5.5.5 for details on the ventilation rate procedure. - If the proposed design ventilation rate exceeds that required by the rating authority or building official, then the baseline design ventilation rate shall be only what is required by the rating authority or building official, whichever is greater.

 Ventilation Control Method